Tuesday, August 19, 2025

 So yes — I think AI and capitalism will both help wreck the world.
 But Cassandra still had to live in Troy, and I still have things to write.

 The fact is it's final sentences are better than mine.
 So that is our process.
+Also, it puts in way too many links for my taste - but I left them.

 Just for the concerned, I have a human chavruta too!